Detect the chronic fat distribution disorder that affects one in 10 women with the lipoedema test

 Can I take a lipedema test to a doctor?

-Of course, you can take the self-test with you as additional information to your consultation with your doctor.
-This test provides the doctor with an initial overview that can help him or her to clarify certain questions regarding your well-being and your health situation as part of the medical history.
+You can of course take the self-test with you as additional information to your consultation with your doctor.
+This test gives the doctor an initial overview that can help him to clarify certain questions regarding your well-being and your health situation during the anamnesis.

 It is generally advisable to consult a doctor if you notice any symptoms.
-In the case of potential lipedema, it may be helpful to keep a record of any signs you notice, for example by taking photos or keeping a symptom diary.
+In the case of potential lipoedema, it may be helpful to record observed signs, for example by taking photos or keeping a symptom diary.
 You can then present these records at the medical examination to support the diagnosis.

-No, this is not necessarily the case.
-The symptoms of lipedema can coincide with those of other conditions.
-It is therefore important to consult a specialist in lipedema afterwards.
+No, this does not necessarily have to be the case.
+The symptoms of lipoedema can overlap with those of other conditions.
+It is therefore important to consult a specialist in lipoedema afterwards.
 Only a professional assessment will give you certainty and enable you to take specific steps to improve your well-being.

 Psychological Impacts